 Hamilton hasn’t won a grand prix since May’s Spanish Grand Prix with Red Bull on a run of five successive race wins, four of which have gone to Max Verstappen.

-Horner has scoffed at that, adamant there is still a long way to go in the championship, and the odds floating around with various sites suggest exactly the same.
+Horner has scoffed at that, adamant there is still a long way to go in the championship.

 GPFans quotes him as having told BBC Radio 4 that it is “so early in the season to talk about running away with anything.

 “Lewis loves a bit of kidology, trying to move the spotlight away from himself which is part of the gamesmanship of any sport.